Swiftpack.co is a collection of thousands of indexed Swift packages. Search packages.

 }

-NOTE: To pin your messages to a needed scope you should use the provided parameter of the closure that is scope logger.
+NOTE: To pin your messages to a scope you should use the provided scope instance to call log, trace, etc.

 Outputs: